 Architect LP Burns

-The anniversary edition of the ran an article with headline ‘Inside A Modern Country Newspaper Office’.
-The Sydney architect LP Burns designed an office building which was described as a ‘fine, modern building’ of ‘distinction’ in a ‘modern’ style.
+The anniversary edition ran an article titled ‘Inside A Modern Country Newspaper Office’.
+The Sydney architect LP Burns designed an office building described as a ‘fine, modern building’ of ‘distinction’ in a ‘modern’ style.

 The newspaper building design

-The new building of the Goulburn Evening Penny Post was an example of sleek Art-Deco styling.
-A stripped back minimalism of the realities of the commercial world – a no-nonsense, business-like, functional and matter of fact.
+The new Goulburn Evening Penny Post building was an example of sleek Art-Deco styling.
+A stripped-back minimalism of the realities of the commercial world – a no-nonsense, business-like, functional and matter-of-fact.
 Just like the owners and editors.

-The shopfront of the 1935 newspaper office building for the Goulburn Evening Penny Post showing the Art-Deco styling of chromium and Carrara glass windows (I Willis, 2018)
+The shop front of the 1935 newspaper office building for the Goulburn Evening Penny Post shows the Art-Deco styling of chromium and Carrara glass windows (I Willis, 2018)

-The Penny Post article on the newspaper office made special mention of the beacon with the lamp on top which made it different from other commercial buildings and with the shopfront Carrara glass.
-The journalist writing the story was keen to assure the readers that the Carrara glass front was ‘pleasing and harmonious’ and emphasised to the readers that using this type of glass could give a ‘creeping appearance of extravagance’.
+The Penny Post article on the newspaper office mentioned the beacon with the lamp on top, which made it different from other commercial buildings and with the shopfront Carrara glass.
+The journalist writing the story was keen to assure the readers that the Carrara glass front was ‘pleasing and harmonious’ and emphasised that this type of glass could give a ‘creeping appearance of extravagance’.

-Carrara glass was developed in the USA.
-It was a high-strength coloured glass and used globally in Art Deco and Streamline Moderne buildings.
-Carrara glass was usually white or blue-gray which resembled the high quality Carrara marble from Tuscany in Italy.
+Carrara Glass was developed in the USA.
+It was a high-strength coloured glass used globally in Art Deco and Streamline Moderne buildings.
+Carrara glass was usually white or blue-grey, which resembled the high-quality Carrara marble from Tuscany in Italy.
 The pigmented glass was an acceptable low-cost alternative building material.

 History in plain sight

-While the Goulburn Evening Penny Post was not a large metro daily it is easy to visualize the hive of activity in the newsroom and printing shop.
-The approaching print deadlines and the smoke-filled rooms amongst the evocative timber paneled rooms throughout the building.
+While the Goulburn Evening Penny Post was not a large metro daily, it is easy to visualize the hive of activity in the newsroom and printing shop.
+The approaching print deadlines and the smoke-filled rooms amongst the evocative timber-panelled rooms throughout the building.

-The interior public foyer area of the 1935 newspaper office of the Goulburn Evening Penny Post showing the Art-Deco style light fittings and timber paneling which is throughout the building (I Willis, 2018)
+The interior public foyer area of the 1935 newspaper office of the Goulburn Evening Penny Post shows the Art-Deco style light fittings and timber panelling which is throughout the building (I Willis, 2018)

 The fabric of the building is still largely intact and retains its integrity, charm and character.
 The building reveals the layers of history to those who care to take a look.
-The building has escaped any major renovations and the building structure is as it was in 1935.
-If these walls could talk they would tell many great yarns of hard-bitten country press barons, editors and journos.
+The building has escaped any major renovations, and the structure is as it was in 1935.
+If these walls could talk, they would tell many great yarns of hard-bitten country press barons, editors and journos.

-It is easy to image the smell of the printers’ ink; the whir of the printing presses; the buzz of the newsroom; the clacking of typewriters; and babble of conversations at the front desk with advertisers, stock and station agents, and wool merchants.
-The newspaper was the heartbeat of the town and the ink and newsprint flowed through arteries and veins of the community.
+It is easy to imagine the smell of the printers’ ink; the whir of the printing presses; the buzz of the newsroom; the clacking of typewriters; and the babble of conversations at the front desk with advertisers, stock and station agents, and wool merchants.
+The newspaper was the town’s heartbeat, and the ink and newsprint flowed through the arteries and veins of the community.

 Today’s newspaper